 Tutoring is an activity that relates to the library's role as an educational support center.
 Space for sanctioned tutoring activities is subject to availability.

 Tutors are individuals who provide instruction or services to others either on a paid or volunteer basis.
 Tutors shall work with a maximum of two (2) students per tutor per session.
 The library is not to be used as classroom or office space, but as a safe and quiet workspace for students to receive instruction.

-Tutors will contact the Library to reserve use of the Meerting Room or Conference room or tabke in the main room once they have a student scheduled.
+Tutors will contact the Library to reserve use of the Meeting Room or Conference room or tabke in the main room once they have a student scheduled.
 Minimum one-week notice must be given to the library.
 A room request form will be kept on file for each tutor for three months unless tutor does not show for three weeks in a row, in which case time slot is forfeited.
 Filling out a request form does not guarantee you a time slot because of spatial constraints in the library, and first priority will be given to library programs and activities taking place during the week.
 Request forms are available at the Library.

 Tables, chairs and rooms may not be available if being used by others or are needed for library programs or activities.
 Reservations cannot be made for table and chairs in the main room and there is no exclusive use of these areas in the Library.
 The Library reserves the right to limit tutoring sessions and area use at the discretion of the Library Director or his or her designee.